frederic-perez/AmE-dictionary/data/dictionary.md

 __heliograph__
 __helipad__ _n_ :two::hammer:
 __heliport__
+__Hell and half of Georgia__ _idiom_ A great distance or area; a huge amount of space.
+Primarily heard in US.
+A very large region; everywhere. _I’ve been looking across Hell and half of Georgia trying to find you!_
 __hell week__ _idiom_ A week in which new recruits or pledges of an organization, especially a college fraternity or sorority, are subjected to a series of hazing rituals prior to initiation.
 __hell yes__ Affirmative, positive, only in a more certain and stressing manner.
 __hellbent__ _adj_ :four::hammer: (hell-bent)